kittiekorn/MoCCA-POSA/README.md

 These projects focused on creating applications that worked on an Galaxy Nexus using API 19.
 In completing the course with a verified certificate with distinction, I was able to move on in the next course in the series.
 My grade for the class was 71.5, and was totaled from completion of the projects and quizzes.

+I will be updating this repo with the work I completed for this class, as some of my files were missing from the original upload.

 For more information on the class and to view my certificate, see https://www.coursera.org/account/accomplishments/records/ZZ5EB8GeNEvnXQG3